SUPERCILEX/personal-website/_posts/firebase/2017-12-12-survival-guide-how-to-migrate-from-the-firebase-realtime-database-to-cloud-firestore.md

 the `FirestoreRecyclerAdapter` and its `FirestoreRecyclerOptions`.

-There are a few interesting recycler options, notably the ability to pass in an Android Architecture Components `LifecyleOwner` with which we'll automatically manage the `FirestoreArray`'s lifecycle for you.
+There are a few interesting recycler options, notably the ability to pass in an Android Architecture Components `LifecycleOwner` with which we'll automatically manage the `FirestoreArray`'s lifecycle for you.

 Ok, that was a lot of words.
 Here's what it would look like all put together with Architecture